Kentucky Derby Tramples Oscars & Almost Everything Else In Viewership; NBC Broadcast Up From 2020, Down From 2019

 Medina Spirit Wins Kentucky Derby, As Limited Capacity Crowd Returns To Churchill Downs

-In a year of declining and dead letter office awards shows and small screen viewing overall, the 2021 Kentucky Derby was up a stellar 53% in viewers over the 2020 Kentucky Derby.
-While no Super Bowl (96.4 million for February 7 game, a multi-decade low), the 2021 Kentucky Derby was up 38% in sets of eyeballs from the Oscars and 15.2% from the ABC, ESPN and NFL Network airing of the NFL Draft Day 1.
+In a year of declining and dead letter office awards shows and small screen viewing overall, the 2021 Kentucky Derby was up a stellar 53% in viewers compared with the 2020 Kentucky Derby.
+While no Super Bowl (96.4 million for the February 7 game, a multi-decade low), Saturday’s Derby was up 38% in sets of eyeballs from the Oscars and 15.2% from the ABC-ESPN- NFL Network airing of day one of the NFL Draft.

-That’s an all-time first win for the Derby over the usually 20 million and more viewed Academy Awards.
+That’s an all-time first for the Derby to beat the Academy Awards, which usually are viewed by 20 million or more.

-However, compared to the drama deep and Country House winning 2019’s race, the 2021 Derby was down about 12% in viewers – which is kind of a sports average this year from pre-pandemic results.
+Compared with the drama deep and Country House winning 2019’s race, the 2021 Derby was down about 12% in viewers — kind of a sports average this year versus pre-pandemic results.
 In fact, the 2021 Kentucky Derby is pretty much on par with the 15 million that tuned for the race on May 5, 2018.

-According to Nielsen, the May 1, 2021 race peaked at 15.7 million in the 6:45 – 7 PM ET time period as Medina Sprit galloped towards the end and the Winner’s Circle.
+According to Nielsen, Saturday’s race peaked at 15.7 million from 6:45-7 PM ET as Medina Spirit sped to the end and to the winners circle.
 That win was the seventh for trainer Bob Baffert, a Kentucky Derby record.

 Subscribe to Deadline Breaking News Alerts and keep your inbox happy.